wso2/docs-ei/en/streaming-integrator/docs/setup/configuring-data-sources.md

     <tbody>
         <tr class="odd">
             <td>Database Access Requirement</td>
-            <td>It gives the capability of creating the tables at the siddhi app runtime and access the existing tablesif a user defined carbon datasource or JNDI property in a siddhi app.
-Documentation can be found in <a href="https://wso2-extensions.github.io/siddhi-store-rdbms/api/4.0.15/">https://wso2-extensions.github.io/siddhi-store-rdbms/api/4.0.15/</a></td>
+            <td>It gives the capability of creating the tables at the siddhi application runtime and access the existing tables if a user-defined carbon data source or JNDI property in a siddhi application.
+Documentation can be found in [Siddhi Extensions Documentation](https://siddhi-io.github.io/siddhi-store-rdbms/api/latest/).</td>
         </tr>
         <tr class="even">
             <td>Required/Optional</td>